Breast cancer - Stage IIIB

 Not only was my treatment program designed to kill the cancer, it also nurtured me and prepared me for life after cancer, with things like nutrition support, massage, and acupuncture to fight my disease on all fronts.
 Sharon Day, my

 nutritionist, re-educated my family and me about how to eat and what to eat.
 She even grocery-shopped for us and told us what to look for in our foods.
-My naturopathic clinician, Lise, recommended supplements to help me cope with the side effects of chemo and radiation, and helped me establish a long-term supplemental regimen to stay healthy.
+My naturopath, Lise, recommended supplements to help me cope with the side effects of chemo and radiation, and helped me establish a long-term supplemental regimen to stay healthy.

 Being away from my family and friends during treatment was hard at times, but a blessing as well.
 I missed them and worried about them, but it gave me time to reflect and heal.